marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 Most of what I have written features in the category of notes-to-self.
 Mostly on how to do A or B.

-Only recently I've started polishing notes together and forming opinionated posts on specific topics.
+Only recently I've started polishing notes together and forming posts on specific topics.

-One thing I realised was preventing me of writing more frequently wasn't the lack of ideas or motivation, but the trouble of having to deal with whatever website builder and platform I was using at the time.
+One thing I realised was preventing me of writing more frequently wasn't the lack of ideas (or motivation), but the trouble of having to deal with the website builder and platform I was using at the time.

+GitHub pages didn't exist at the time and the canonical way was to have an Apache server running the website in some web provider.
+I didn't know anything about Apache and the little I saw didn't interest me, so I looked for an alternative.

-My first website was built with Django and serviced by Nginx in a server hosted on Digital Ocean.
-Back then, GitHub pages didn't exist and the canonical way was to rent a cheap Digital Ocean Ubuntu machine for about $5 USD/month and find a way to host your static.
-A common tool was Apache server, but I didn't know anything about it, but I knew Django and off I went.
+I built my first website with Django (serviced by Nginx) in a server hosted on Digital Ocean.
+This is before the Droplets-era, so I had to rent an Ubuntu machine which costed $5.00 USD per month.
+That was a bit steep for a dev on a Brazilian salary considering I had to pay for other services too (registrar, email, etc).

 I was highly motivated to post things as I was still fresh in the web development world and wanted to know how everything worked.
 I also had no idea